NO SCRIPT DOCTOR OR CONSULTANT KNOWS YOUR SCRIPT BETTER THAN YOu

 Whether it’s a friend or an expert, whoever you turn to for input or help won’t have the depth of understanding of your vision and what you’re trying to achieve.

 When I’ve consulted writers on their work, I always, always tell them to trust their own thinking and stay in charge.
-It’s music to my ears when I make a suggest, watch the writer hesitate, and then hear them say: “Nah… That’s not really what I’m trying to do with this script.”
-Input of that sort from a writer means I’ve done my job of reminding them to stay in charge of the process and not doubt and second-guess themselves.
-It also gives me the information I need to know how to best help the writer in their work.
+It’s music to my ears when I make a suggestion, watch the writer hesitate, and then hear them say: “Nah… That’s not really what I’m trying to do with this script.”
+Input of that kind from a writer means I’ve done my job of reminding them to stay in charge of the process and not second-guess themselves.
+It also gives me the information I need to best help the writer in their work.

 Many people who offer input are well-intended blocked writers who will unknowingly pass writing blocks on to you.

 If the input you receive excites you to get to work on the script, the input is accurate and you’re on track.

 If the input deflates you, makes you feel small or stupid, and turns the revision process into drudgery, you’ve probably gotten inaccurate input from someone who doesn’t quite understand the heart and soul of what you’re trying to create.
 You’re also probably in the process of inheriting someone else’s writing block – someone who has been so harshly judging themselves that they can’t bring themselves to write, and they are likely to bring that needless harshness to their input on your own work.

 If you feel discouraged after receiving input, the input you received is inaccurate

 When that happens, get one of those Men In Black memory eraser flasher thingy, so you can self-impose amnesia, forget what you were told, and find input elsewhere.
 You’ll also need to wash the experience down with one or two people who love you and your work and are willing to give you an exhaustive list of everything they like about it.
 Just to keep you going?

 A great script consultant inspires you to keep working and doesn’t leave you doubting your abilities.